Transnational organized crime: Effects

 Transnational organized crime is widely opposed on the basis of a number of negative effects.
 It can undermine democracy, disrupt free markets, drain national assets, and inhibit the development of stable societies.
 In doing so, it has been argued, national and international criminal groups threaten the security of all nations.
 The victims of these transnational crime networks are governments that are unstable or not powerful enough to prevent them, with the networks conducting illegal activities that provide them with profits.
 Transnational organized crimes interrupt peace and stability of nations worldwide, often using bribery, violence, or terror to meet their needs.

 TOC is insufficiently understood, according to the executive director of the United Nations Office on Drugs and Crime.
 In the most recent full-scale United Nations assessment of TOC, conducted in 2010, the executive director states, "there is a lack of information on transnational criminal markets and trends.
 The few studies that exist have looked at sections of the problem, by sector or country, rather than the big picture.
 Without a global perspective there cannot be evidence-based policy."
 In response to the threat, law enforcement agencies have created a number of effective approaches for combating this transnational organized crime.

 Louise I. Shelley (Director of the Terrorism, Transnational Crime and Corruption Center at George Mason University) has said:

-Transnational crime will be a defining issue of the 21st century for policymakers - as defining as the Cold War was for the 20th century and colonialism was for the 19th.
+Transnational crime will be a defining issue of the 21st century for policymakers – as defining as the Cold War was for the 20th century and colonialism was for the 19th.
 Terrorists and transnational crime groups will proliferate because these crime groups are major beneficiaries of globalization.
 They take advantage of increased travel, trade, rapid money movements, telecommunications and computer links, and are well positioned for growth.

+Types of Transnational Organized Crimes

+TOCs may be involved in various types illicit activities.
+Smaller organizations within a TOC network may operate these activities at a local/regional level while a larger organization arrange international logistics with the help of middlemen who facilities coordination between both groups.
+The most common types of crime include the following: